steam0r/acf-wp-theme-skeleton/README.md

 - edit `config/config.yml`
 - - `config.theme.slug`, give your theme a name (also change this in composer.json)
 - - `config.release.check`, enable checking for updates of the theme on github
-- - `config.release.token`, put your github token here
+- - `config.release.token`, put your github secret that holds your token here
 - - `config.site.create_pages`, enable this to assure pages in pages.yml are being created
 - - `config.admin.show_acf`, enable this to show the acf admin-menu entry
 - - `config.admin.hide_editor`, hide the guttenberg editor in the editing of pages (stays for blog posts)
 - edit `style.css` to put your theme name and info there
+- make sure your repo has a secret named `wordpress_update_token` with a token that has `repo` access to the repository (create [here](https://github.com/settings/tokens))

 ## development